sanfinity-Iot/openremote/User-Guide:-Connecting-to-Controller-2.5.md

    * Controller Sensor name: lightState
    * Controller Commands map: `{ "true": "onCmd, "false": "offCmd" }`

-In your Smart Home asset, you have a switch/toggle attribute you can check or uncheck and click on 'Write' button to execute the command linked to the value of the switch/toggle.
+In your Stadhuis asset, you have a switch/toggle attribute you can check or uncheck and click on 'Write' button to execute the command linked to the value of the switch/toggle.
 And the polling system will keep the attribute value updated with the latest status know of the fan.

 It is the only case where you have to follow a template for commands map item.
 You must use true/false as attribute name for the two commands map.